AlgyJr/ios_guides/Registering-for-Keyboard-Events.md

 - [Add the Parent View](https://guides.codepath.com/ios/Creating-Nested-Views#step-1-add-the-parent-view)
 - [Add the Child Views](https://guides.codepath.com/ios/Creating-Nested-Views#step-2-nest-the-child-views) inside the parent view.

-### Step 4: Create Outlets For the Views You Want to Move.
+### Step 4: Create Outlets For the Views You Want to Offset.

 - Create an outlet for the **fieldParentView**.
 Drag from fieldParentView in the Document Outline to your ViewContoller swift file.
 ![Create outlet for fieldParentView](http://i.imgur.com/maYqgkO.gif)